Gewerd-Strauss/DistractLess/README.md

 Table 6: Contributed Code by others.
 All URL's last checked as of 09.11.2021 19:45 CET.

 [^1]: Note that while this is valid Regex-syntax, the program does _not_ perform a regex-search.
 The `Instr()`-function is used.
 This syntax is solely used because I needed something that can be expected not to be an actual pattern a user is looking for.
 [^2]:Only possible if "LockingBehaviour" is set to "Time-protected".
 [^3]:Only possible if "LockingBehaviour" in settings is set to "Password-protected".

 ---

-### 10. TODO

-Finish this damn document:
-* merge to main branch
-* fix all the intra-document links in here that are broken because you need to have the branch specified in the url